 PyMoDAQ source code uses a python package called qtpy that add an abstraction layer between PyMoDAQ’s code and the actual Qt5 python implementation (either PyQt5 or PySide2, and soon PyQt6 and PySide6).
-Qtpy will look on what is installed on your environment and load PyQt5 by default (see the Default configuration to change this default behaviour).
+Qtpy will look on what is installed on your environment and load PyQt5 by default (see the PyMoDAQ configuration for default values to change this default behaviour).
 This means you have to install one of these backends on your environment using either:

 pip install pyqt5

 pip install pyside2(still some issues with some parts of pymodaq’s code.
 If you want to help fix them, please, don’t be shy!)

 pip install pyqt6(not tested yet)

 126.96.36.199.
 Linux installation

 For Linux installation, only Ubuntu operating system are currently being tested.
 In particular, one needs to make sure that the QT environment can be used.
 Running the following command should be sufficient to start with: